ErpNetDocs/winclient/introduction/edit-mode.md

 By default, documents open with active *Edit* mode, while navigators and definitions open with the mode deactivated.
 You can set all Forms to open with active *Edit* mode automatically, if needed.
 You need *Edit* mode to be active to change the information in the Forms.
 You can activate or deactivate the mode in the <b>Command ribbon >> Home >> Edit mode</b> (or with hotkey <b>F2</b>).

-Note that not all Navigators have Edit mode (Sales, Invoices, etc.).
+Note that not all navigators have *Edit* mode (Sales, Invoices, etc.).

 ![Edit Mode](pictures/edit-mode.png)